cbartram/nanoleaf-layout/README.md

 ## Usage

-Nanoleaf is super easy to use in any React project!
+Nanoleaf is super easy to use in any React **or non React** project!

 After installing `nanoleaf-layout` from NPM be sure to include it in your React Component by doing `import NanoleafLayout from 'nanoleaf-layout/lib/nanoleaf-layout'`